 Host: What a perfect example you just gave.
 Thank you so much for that.
 It was thoughtful of information and it really describes why it's so important if you want to live a healthy and well life and if you're concerned about your well-being, you've really got to talk about your emotions with somebody and you've got to figure out your mental health as well as your physical health and your combination of the two is fantastic.
 I would continue further and ask you okay now but then again it would take us hours and hours and of course, this is what you do with your clients.
 You’d probably when we get to a movement, perhaps for the fourth type of fear that I have which is a fear of rejection.
 I’m glad that I brought that up.
 And the process is wonderful, it gives you clarity and it really, really does help.
 A lot of people don't approach other people for help.
 You probably know the reasons why.

-Host: There's lots of people who don't go to therapy.
+Host: There are lots of people who don't go to therapy.
 If they have any kind of a problem in their life, what would you say to those people?
 How would you encourage them to talk to somebody like you?

-Joi: Yeah, Real Madison of the Heart is the podcasts.
+Joi: Yeah, Real Madison of the Heart is the podcast.
 RMOH.

 Joi: Absolutely.
 Absolutely.